ch-stark/argocdpoliciesblog/blog.md

 * Monitoring- and Ansible-integration (gives you the option to implement Automated Governance)

-  Those topics have already been explained in the following blogs:
+  Those topics have already been explained in several blogs which can be found [here](https://github.com/stolostron/policy-collection/tree/main/blogs).

 * Policies can be used to check for expired Certificates in different namespaces